zubair001/cos-coding-challenge/challenges/web-frontend/README.md

    - Seller User:
       - dealership@alwaysAvailable.com (PW: test123)
 - The authentication process is part of the challenge, please use any `authentication` endpoint in the "Authentication" section in our Swagger you may consider.
 - Once authenticated use any `buyer` endpoint in the "Auctions" section you may consider.
-This will offer you automatically a set of auctions filtered for this user.
+This will offer you automatically a set of auctions filtered for this user (don't use a `public` endpoint, as it will show you only a set of public auctions not connected to the logged in user).

 Please send the link to the forked repo to coding-challenge@caronsale.de.